Impact Employment Programs

 Mattress Recycling

 Our Rusty Springs crew manually disassembles mattresses and box springs at various landfills throughout the Okanagan.
 The materials are separated, sorted and recycled.
-Last year our crew disassembled 7976 mattresses and box springs.

 Employer: Regional District of Okanagan-Similkameen, District of Summerland, Town of Osoyoos